-To this end, the goal of Enquiry is to establish research as an effective domain of architectural knowledge production.
-Enquiry is an online, peer-reviewed journal focused on framing, expanding, and distributing the growing body of architectural research.
+To this end, the goal of ENQ is to establish research as an effective domain of architectural knowledge production.
+ENQ is an online, peer-reviewed journal focused on framing, expanding, and distributing the growing body of architectural research.

 One of the critical differences research has from other forms of architectural scholarship is the imperative to not simply describe accurately (in either an historic or technical sense) but to speculate about the consequence of those findings.
 In other words, research is qualified not just by the accuracy of its findings, but also the consequence of its findings.
 However, to speculate effectively, with conviction and evidence, requires a space where methodology, evidence, and speculation can be presented and discussed in a credible arena.

 ENQ calls for research are not by types of content, but modes of inquiry.
 This might include empirical (building studies, post-occupancy evaluations, energy modeling/simulation), archival (permanent collections, correspondence, institutions/Trusts) or pedagogical/applied research (research studios, educational frameworks)

 ENQ, as the ARCC's journal, embraces the plurality of research practices already at work within our member institutions.
 We support a form a discourse and attribute to it specific types of credibility.
 We more clearly articulate the agenda for promoting research as a specific type of knowledge production within architecture different from critique, journalism, marketing, or theory.